- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

-As far as the steel vs. ceramic burrs comparison goes, that will mostly boil down to personal preference and how you like your coffee to taste.
-Ceramic burrs will lean toward complex flavor with the body, while steel burrs offer cleaner, simpler taste.
+As far as the steel vs ceramic burrs comparison goes, that will mostly boil down to personal preference and how you like your coffee to taste.
+Ceramic burrs will lean toward complex flavor with the body, while steel burrs offer a cleaner, simpler taste.
 Ceramic may be slightly better for espresso roasts.
 Steel tends to do well with single-origin coffees.

 How Does It Look and Feel to Use It?

 Are the completely user-friendly interface and touchscreen important, or are you okay with needing to take some time to figure things out a little more (none are difficult to learn, but some users may prefer the touchscreen?

 How important are aesthetics?
 The sleek stainless steel of the Forte AP would be my personal choice.
 The Mini offers a few more options, though, and if you’re concerned with a grinder’s effect on your kitchen décor, this might be something to consider.

 Mazzer Mini Grinder vs Baratza Forte – The Tentative Winner

 The Baratza Forte AP wins for me because of its versatility and speed.
 It also takes up less counter space and it’s lighter.
 The touchscreen is a plus for me, as well, since it looks nice and makes grinding the coffee a more intuitive process.

 The Mazzer Mini is a superstar in the espresso grinding department.
 Its grind is uniform, fine, and the machine doesn’t get clogged from leftover grounds that easily.
 If I knew I’d never need to make anything other than espresso with my new grinder, I would go with it.
 But because both machines are so expensive, I would prefer to go with the one that can do the most.